WHOIGit/Rshinypresentation/worksheet.md

 ## 9.2 Making an output react to an input

 Now we'll take the plot one step further.
-Instead of always plotting the same plot (100 random numbers), let's use the minimum price selected as the number of points to show.
+Instead of always plotting the same plot (100 random numbers), let's use the minimum length selected as the number of points to show.
 It doesn't make too much sense, but it's just to learn how to make an output depend on an input.

 ```r